Pinelab-studio/.github/pull_request_template.md

 Please make sure you've done the following checks:

 - [ ] I have set a clear title
+- [ ] My PR is small and contains only a single feature.
+(Split into multiple PR's if needed)
 - [ ] I have added or updated test cases for important functionality
 - [ ] I have reviewed my own PR
 - [ ] I have fixed all typo's and have removed unused or commented code